-E. Trend Factors
+F. Trend Factors

 NCCI uses trend factors to measure expected changes in benefit costs along with expected changes in wages.
 Trend is determined separately for indemnity and medical benefits.
-The indemnity portion of the 2019 adjusted limited total losses is 71% and the medical portion is 29%.
+The indemnity portion of the 2020 adjusted limited total losses is 73% and the medical portion is 27%.

-In the current filing, NCCI proposes decreasing the indemnity trend factor from -3.0% to -3.5% and decreasing the medical trend factor from -4.5% to -5.5%.
+In the current filing, NCCI proposes no change to the loss ratio trend factors (indemnity trend factor of -3.5% and medical trend factor -5.5%).
 NCCI's selections are based on an analysis of Rhode Island historical loss ratios as well as economic data.

-For comparison purposes, we asked NCCI to calculate alternative overall indications for each of the following alternative scenarios: (a) -3.0% for the indemnity trend factor and -4.5% for the medical trend factor (i.e., no change to the currently approved trend selections); (b) -4.0% for the indemnity trend factor and -6.0% for the medical trend factor; and (c) -3.0% for the indemnity trend factor and -5.0% for the medical trend factor.
-The overall indications are -3.5% for scenario (a), -8.7% for scenario (b), and -4.2% for scenario (c).
-Please note that these alternative indications reflect the overall impact of the proposed change, including the LAE provision.
+For comparison purposes, we asked NCCI to calculate alternative overall indications for each of the following alternative scenarios: (a) -3.0% for the indemnity trend factor and -4.5% for the medical trend factor; (b) -4.0% for the indemnity trend factor and -6.0% for the medical trend factor; and (c) -3.0% for the indemnity trend factor and -5.0% for the medical trend factor.
+The following table summarizes the results of these alternative calculations: